What are the best golf push trolleys?

-But perhaps most importantly as the bells and whistles, push and electric golf trolleys are considered beneficial to your performance and body.
+Push trolleys and electric golf trolleys are considered beneficial to your performance and body.

-RELATED: Best Spiked Golf Shoes 2020
+RELATED: Best Golf Stand Bags

-Carrying your golf bag requires you to lift and set down your clubs up to 100 times a round, placing extra weight and stress on your body which can lead to fatigue and, in some cases, a dreaded injury.
+Carrying your golf bag requires you to lift and set down your clubs up to 100 times a round, placing extra weight and stress on your body which can lead to fatigue and, in some cases, injury.

 His research showed that over nine holes, golfers who carried clubs burned 721 calories, opposed to the 718 calories burned by someone who pushed their clubs.

 Dr Wolkodoff said: “People who push a cart have a lot fewer health issues and a lot less potential for issues.
 The golf swing is tough on the back no matter how you look at it.
-If you can push a cart and keep one more stress away from the back that’s a great thing.”
+If you can push a cart and keep one more stress away from the back, that’s a great thing.”